bhauman/lein-figwheel/README.md

 to work across an nREPL connection.
 This currently doesn't work very well as evidenced by failures in various software version combinations.

-**So be warey of setting up an nREPL workflow for CLJS.** Do not expect it to be easy or to just work.
+**So be wary of setting up an nREPL workflow for CLJS.** Do not expect it to be easy or to just work.

-I do not reccomend it at all.
+I do not recommend it at all.

 #### My Editor REPL reccomendations